beztao01/hacker/README.md

 *Note: If you'd like to change the theme's Sass variables, you must set new values before the `@import` line in your stylesheet.*

-### Layouts
+### Layouts | Diseños

 If you'd like to change the theme's HTML layout:
+Si desea cambiar el diseño HTML del tema:

 1. For some changes such as a custom `favicon`, you can add custom files in your local `_includes` folder.
 The files [provided with the theme](https://github.com/pages-themes/hacker/tree/master/_includes) provide a starting point and are included by the [original layout template](https://github.com/pages-themes/hacker/blob/master/_layouts/default.html).

+Para algunos cambios, como un `favicon` personalizado, puede agregar archivos personalizados en su carpeta `_includes` local.
+Los archivos [proporcionados con el tema](https://github.com/pages-themes/hacker/tree/master/_includes) proporcionan un punto de partida y están incluidos en la [plantilla de diseño original](https://github. com/pages-themes/hacker/blob/master/_layouts/default.html).

 2. For more extensive changes, [copy the original template](https://github.com/pages-themes/hacker/blob/master/_layouts/default.html) from the theme's repository<br />(*Pro-tip: click "raw" to make copying easier*)
-3. Create a file called `/_layouts/default.html` in your site
+4. Create a file called `/_layouts/default.html` in your site
-4. Paste the default layout content copied in the first step
+5. Paste the default layout content copied in the first step
-5. Customize the layout as you'd like
+6. Customize the layout as you'd like

 ### Customizing Google Analytics code